industrial-edge/livetwin-earthquake-detection-ie-fc/docs/Installation.md

 4) Click "Done".

-5) Now we need to read values from PLC (TIA project: [project](src/shock_sensor.zip)) and set them as inputs to LiveTwin node.
+5) Now we need to read values from PLC and set them as inputs to LiveTwin node.
 To do that we have several options:
   -  Recieve the data from databus using S7 connector system application
-  -  Recieve the data directly in Flow Creator using different protocols (see:  [connectivity](https://code.siemens.com/industrial-edge-sup/how-to-s/flowcreator-connectivity))
+  -  Recieve the data directly in Flow Creator using different protocols

  For this case we will recieve the data from PLC using S7 communication directly from Flow Creator using "S7 in" node.

-6) Search for the "S7 in" node and drop it in the flow.
+6) Search for the "S7 in" node in the flow.
 Double click on the node.

 7) In the "Properties" section click on the PLC configure button.